AnonymousPlanet/thgtoa/guide.md

 At some point you'll inevitable leave this laptop alone somewhere.
 You won't sleep with it and take it everywhere every single day.
 You should make it has hard as possible for anyone to tamper with it without you noticing it.
 This is mostly useful against some limited adversaries that won't use a 5\$ wrench against you[^5].

-It's important to know that it's trivially easy for some specialists to install a keylogger in your laptop, or to just make a clone copy of your hard drive that could later allow them to detect the presence of encrypted data in it using forensic techniques (more on that later).
+It's important to know that it's trivially easy for some specialists to install a key logger in your laptop, or to just make a clone copy of your hard drive that could later allow them to detect the presence of encrypted data in it using forensic techniques (more on that later).

 Here is a good cheap method to make your laptop tamper proof using Nail Polish (with glitter) <https://mullvad.net/en/help/how-tamper-protect-laptop/> [^151] (with pictures).